-Staining a New Fence: When, How, and How Often It Should Be Done
+Staining a New Fence: When, How, and How Often?

 Your newly installed wooden fence can benefit from a single inexpensive addition: stain.
 Applying wood stain to the slats will improve it’s appearance and prolongs the lifespan of your outdoor structure.
 If you have a new wood fence, you may feel as though it’s not quite complete until it’s been stained or painted.